-The accompanying unaudited pro forma balance sheet as of September 30, 2015 has been prepared to give effect to the automatic conversion of all outstanding shares of redeemable convertible preferred stock into 80,296,934 shares of common stock as if the Company's proposed initial public offering had occurred on September 30, 2015.
+The accompanying unaudited pro forma balance sheet as of December 31, 2015 has been prepared to give effect to the automatic conversion of all outstanding shares of redeemable convertible preferred stock into 80,296,934 shares of common stock as if the Company's proposed initial public offering had occurred on December 31, 2015.

-In the accompanying statements of operations and comprehensive income (loss), unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2014 and the nine months ended September 30, 2015 have been prepared to give effect to the automatic conversion of all outstanding shares of redeemable convertible preferred stock into shares of common stock as if the Company's proposed initial public offering had occurred on the later of January 1, 2014 or the issuance date of the redeemable convertible preferred stock.
+In the accompanying statements of operations and comprehensive loss, unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2015 has been prepared to give effect to the automatic conversion of all outstanding shares of redeemable convertible preferred stock into shares of common stock as if the Company's proposed initial public offering had occurred on the later of January 1, 2015 or the issuance date of the redeemable convertible preferred stock.